elliotholden/lfcs-practice-exam/TO_DO.md

 *This is just a list of things that need to be done to each server (provisioning).
-I use it as a guide for writting my playbooks.*
+I use it as a guide for writing my playbooks.*

 **All Servers**